shvenkat/dotfiles/README.md

-# .rc
+# dotfiles

-dotfiles.
 At home anywhere.

 # Install.